b-m-f/nixos-deployment-example/README.md

 ## Deploy final configuration

-- Commit all your changes with git (`.gitignore` make sure not secrets are commited)
+- Commit all your changes with git (`.gitignore` makes sure no secrets are commited)
 - Deploy with `colmena apply` - the created WireGuard configs are already imported in `vps.nix`